-- Essential lesson: Cyberspace is defined more by interactions among users than by implementation technology. - The characteristics of the other people and the ways they can affect one another is key. - Consisted of around 20,000 regions (screens) and hundreds of interactive object types like Books, Vending machines, Drugs and Teleports.
+- Essential lesson: Cyberspace is defined more by interactions among users than by implementation technology. - Habitat consisted of around 20,000 regions (screens) and hundreds of interactive object types like Books, Vending machines, Drugs and Teleports.

-People seek richness, complexity and depth which can only be provided by other people

-→ Focus on augmenting communication and interaction.
+- People seek richness, complexity and depth which can only be provided by other people - → Focus on augmenting communication and interaction.